Editar

 Note

-When you use an existing X++ project (rnrproj), make sure that you created it, or opened and saved it, by using Visual Studio tools on Platform update 27 or later.
+When you use an existing X++ project (rnrproj), make sure that you used Visual Studio tools to create it, or to open and save it.

 Although a package can contain multiple models, it must always be built in its entirety.
 Therefore, only one project for just one of the models is required to build the whole package.
 Additionally, although the project doesn't have to contain any objects, it can contain them.